Llama-Logic/TS4-Modders-Reference/src/content/docs/reference/s4s-top-menus.md

 The Settings button in the menu will bring up the Settings window for S4S.

-There are two tabs: General and UI.
+There are four tabs: General, UI, Language and Tuning.
 At the bottom is a Save button, which you need to use to save your settings.

 The General tab has: